GeorgeLyon/MLIRSwift/README.md

 # MLIR Bindings for Swift

+**DISCLAIMER:** This project is a work in progress, expect things to be incomplete and to change without notice.

 This project intends to make MLIR APIs accessible from Swift via the MLIR C Bindings.

 ## Usage